i2Eye/i2Eye-Back-2021/README.md

 conda activate i2eye
 ```
 The environment is now set-up.
 To run your python scripts, run `python your_code.py` within Anaconda Prompt.
+For more useful Anaconda commands, refer to the cheatsheet at https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf